 The North Shore Amateur Radio Club plans to set up its Field Day radio station at the old rock quarry situated along the road to Cypress Bowl which can be accessed by taking exit 8 off of the upper levels highway.

 WHEN IS IT?

 Site setup is scheduled to occur the afternoon of Friday June 23.
 Whereas the actual event will occur in the 24 hour period between 11:00am Saturday June 24 and 11:00am Sunday June 25.

-Planning for the 2018 field day has started.
+Planning for the 2023 field day has started.
 Participation in non-technical bonus point preparations, technical planning and operations are encouraged.
 The club typically runs a 2A club station, which by definition also allows us to run a Get-On-The-Air or GOTA station for new Hams.
 This year’s rules stipulate that up to 1000 bonus points can be earned simply by having a “new licensee”, “non-licensee with control operator”, or a “generally inactive licensee” each making over 100 QSOs in the contest under the supervision of a GOTA COACH / control operator.
-Even non-ham XYLs should be encouraged to participate! in such a scenario, If five GOTA participants each were to make 100 QSOs under the supervision of a GOTA coach, the 500 point bonus would be doubled to make 1000 bonus points in addition to the existing 1000 points for the QSOs themselves.
+Even non-ham XYLs should be encouraged to participate in such a scenario!
+If five GOTA participants were each to make 100 QSOs, under the supervision of a GOTA coach, the 500 point bonus would be doubled to make 1000 bonus points, in addition to the existing 1000 points for the QSOs themselves.